whatvn/whatvn.github.io/writing/_posts/2024-09-16-LLMs-Experiments.md

 In this blog post, I will cover my experiment getting 7B model running locally, we then cover how to build application using vLLM, apply RAG, prepare dataset to finetune an LLM model using 2 different approaches.

-On the other hand, in real world application I managed to get Vision language and audio model to run along with LLMs to accomplish more complicated task, but that will not be covered this time.
+On the other hand, in real world application I managed to get Vision language and audio model to run along with LLMs to accomplish more complicated task, however those will not be covered this time.

 1. [Past Experiment](#pass-experiment)